 Tessa Lindfield, Strategic Director of Public Health for Berkshire, said:

-“I’d like to reassure people that we are working with health colleagues to do everything we can to stop the virus spreading and ensure the people of Berkshire are protected.
+“I’d like to reassure people that we are working with health colleagues to do everything we can to stop the virus spreading and make sure the people of Berkshire are protected.

 “If you have not been contacted by Public Health England as a close contact of the confirmed case you do not need to take any action at this time.”